Ryan George

-Ryan James George is a Welsh professional footballer who plays as a defender for Cymru Premier side Haverfordwest County.
+Ryan James George (born 27 November 2001) is a Welsh professional footballer who plays as a defender.

 Playing career

 George is a product of the Newport County Academy.
 On 8 October 2019 George made his debut for Newport as a half time substitute for Elis Watts in the 2-0 defeat to Exeter City in the EFL Trophy Southern Group E. George was released by Newport County at the end of the 2019–20 season.